microsoft/trident/README.md

   or:

     ```bash
-    sudo trident run -v trace
+    sudo trident run -c /path/to/host-config.yaml --allowed-operations stage,finalize
     ```

-- When the A/B update completes and the baremetal host, or a VM simulating a BM host, reboots, the user will be able to log or ssh back into the host.
-Now, the user can view the changes to the system by fetching the host's status:
+- When the A/B update completes and the baremetal host or the VM host reboots, the user will be able to log or ssh back into the host.
+Now, the user can view the changes to the system by fetching the Host Status via the `trident get` command.
-`trident get`.
 The user can also use commands such as `blkid` and `mount` to confirm that the volume pairs have been correctly updated and that the correct block devices have been mounted at the designated mountpoints.

-- If the user wants to separately stage or finalize a clean install or an A/B update, `allowedOperations` also need to be updated, in addition to the image
-info:
+#### Staging and Finalizing A/B Update

+In addition to testing the standard A/B update flow, where the new OS images are staged and then, immediately, finalized, it is also important to validate the scenario where the deployment is staged and finalized separately.

-1. To only stage a new deployment, update the image info and set:
+- To only stage a new deployment, set `--allowed-operations stage`.
-   `allowedOperations: [stage]`.
-1. To only finalize the staged deployment, set: `allowedOperations: finalize`.
+- To only finalize the staged deployment, set `--allowed-operations finalize`.
-1. To both stage a new deployment and then immediately finalize it, update the image info and set: `allowedOperations: [stage, finalize]`.
+- To both stage a new deployment and then immediately finalize it, set `--allowed-operations stage,finalize`.

 ## dm-verity Support